3 Key Emphases of Focus for

 -

-Congregations are asked to commit to participating in the activities outlined above from January 2025 through February 2027.
+Congregations are asked to commit to participating in the activities outlined above now through February 2027.
 This commitment includes:

 For Pastoral Leaders